 - be Canadian citizens, permanent residents of Canada, or be otherwise legally permitted to work in Canada

-- conduct and support research in Canada (nominations where the preponderance of the research is in Canada could also be considered)
+- conduct and support research in Economics or Finance in Canada (nominations where the majority of the research is in Canada could also be considered)

 - have obtained a PhD within ten years of their nomination